pikatrevino/pikatrevino/README.md

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

-As a cybersecurity professional, I leverage strong communication skills, effective time management, and collaborative teamwork to protect organizations and their people.
-My commitment to upholding the law and safeguarding individuals drives my approach to cybersecurity, ensuring that all efforts are aligned with legal standards and ethical practices.
-By combining these strengths and values, I contribute to robust and resilient cybersecurity strategies that protect against emerging threats.
+As an aspiring cybersecurity professional, I bring strong communication skills, effective time management, and a collaborative spirit to the field.
+My dedication to protecting people and following the law guides my approach, ensuring that my work aligns with ethical standards.
+I am eager to apply these strengths and values to support an organization’s cybersecurity efforts and contribute to building a secure digital environment

 ## Objective
 [Provide Objective - Remove this afterwards]]